Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-fan/README.rst

     211:211.64.0.01 !
 DAE000.A.FAN1 !
 FAN1  ! low (0)    !
 [OK]   !
 [OK]
     211:0.0B.0      !
 CTE0.PSU 0    !
 PSU 0 ! low (0)    !
 [OK]   !
 [OK]

+    Fetched API 2 times

 States
 ------

 * UNKNOWN on invalid responses or responses with error codes.
-* CRIT if fan health status is not equal to "Normal".
+* WARN if fan health status is not equal to "Normal".
 * WARN if fan running status is not equal to "Normal", "Running" or "Online".